na-na-hi/renget/archive/2f8so.md

 \>His eyes are on yours through it all and there's a raw and primal hunger shining in them.
 \>One that doesn't diminish when he retracts his tongue only to give it a last swirl against your lips.
 \>One that's spoken of in the hot hardness that begins to press against your thigh.
-\>Matched by your own against his scales.
+\>Matched by your own against his scales.%%

 ---
 ###*Kulve Taroth*